-Section 35B (as does Sections 35C,51A,COLA, discussed below) evidences the same legislative purpose; to protect employee's compensation from the ravages of inflation and to avoid obsolescence of compensation rates.
+Section 35B (as does Sections 35C,51A,COLA, discussed below) pieces of evidence of the same legislative purpose; to protect employee’s compensation from the ravages of inflation and to avoid obsolescence of compensation rates.

 Section 35B requires that

-- an employee receive compensation (i.e. defined as compensable lost time under Section 34 or 35, see Richard Russo vs. General Electric, 8 Mass.
-Workers' Comp Rep. 52 (1994);
+- an employee receives compensation (i.e. defined as compensable lost time under Section 34 or 35, see Richard Russo vs. General Electric, 8 Mass.
+Workers’ Comp Rep. 52 (1994);

 - return to work for at least two months;

 - is subsequently incapacitated (not a new injury).